 Cocaine, also known as “coke” or “blow,” is a highly addictive stimulant which comes from the leaves of the coca plant.
 In its purest form, cocaine is a white powdered substance.
 However, on the streets it is usually cut with fillers such as lactose or baking powder.
 Sometimes powdered cocaine is cut with other stimulants such as methamphetamines or narcotics such as heroin.
 Since powdered cocaine can be mixed with a number of different things, it is nearly impossible to determine its purity and strength which can lead to higher risk of overdose and death.
 With repeated use, cocaine changes the reward system of the brain, leading to tolerance, addiction, and dependence.

-Cedar Crest Hospital has helped countless men, women, children, teens, and older adults find the strength within them to overcome the grasp of addiction.
+Cedar Crest, a hospital for cocaine addiction in Belton, has helped countless men, women, children, teens, and older adults find the strength within them to overcome the grasp of addiction.
 Our highly qualified staff has successfully helped many individuals beat the cycle of addiction and learn to live a life of sobriety.
 If your life has slowly been spiraling out of control due to your inability to stop using cocaine, pick up the phone and call us today.
-Together we can help get your life back on track
+Together we can help get your life back on track.

 Having a loved one who is addicted to cocaine is not only harmful for them, but it is devastating for all individuals in their life.
 As your loved one continues to use cocaine it will take a toll on everyone involved, leaving behind shattered relationships that can take a long time to repair even after the drug use has stopped.
 Additionally, you may be faced with a number of different emotions including fear, anger, and frustration.
 Currently you may be at a loss for what you can do to help your loved one.
 The recovery process is going to require effort on everyone’s part.

 - Take the time to educate yourself about cocaine addiction

 - Get involved in your loved ones treatment process